 Improve protection of packaged products by measuring puncture resistance

 The corner of another box, the sharp edges of a truck trailer or shipping container and even a sharp product in a container are all prone to puncture a package.
-Puncture resistance testing is designed to assess the energy required to create a hole in the manufacturing material of crates and boxes.
+Puncture resistance testing is designed to assess the energy required to create a hole in the manufacturing material of shipping crates and boxes.

 Choose Creopack for packaging that has been tested for resistance